TiBeN/ia-mame/README.md

     archive.org](https://archive.org/details/messmame?&sort=publicdate).
     As of now, available romsets range from 0.149 to 0.197.
-If your Mame version does not match exactly a romset version, ia-mame searchs for roms in greatest romsets version less than the Mame version.
+If your Mame version does not match exactly a romset version, ia-mame searchs for roms in greatest romsets version less than your Mame version.
 In this case, some required files may be missing.
 Its a hit or miss but works pretty well if the version delta between Mame and romsets is not too high.